 - If your system supports 64 bit and you have more than 2 GB of RAM, install 64 bit Ubuntu

-- If your system supports 32 bit or if your system has less than 2 GB of RAM, install 32 bit Ubuntu
+- If your system supports 32 bit or if your system has less than 2 GB of RAM, install 32 bit Ubuntu MATE or Lubuntu.

 Just to add, Google Chrome is not supported on 32 bit Linux.
 So choose wisely.

-Did you make your mind?
+Did you make your mind about which Ubuntu to install?

-I think I have provided enough to help you make your mind on which Ubuntu should you choose to install.
+I think I have provided enough to help you make up your mind on which Ubuntu should you choose to install.
 But if you still have questions or even suggestions, do let me know in the comment section below.
 I always like to read and answer the comments.